madprops/airc/README.md

 done &
 ```

-`nohup` backgrounds the process so it doesn't block the session.
+`nohup` makes the node process persist even after you log out of that session.

 If it crashes it will auto-restart because of the while loop.